-When herbicides are chosen as the preferred control method the guidelines of Working for Water (DWS) as stipulated in the Policy on the Use of Herbicides for the Control of Alien Vegetation should be followed:
+When herbicides are chosen as the preferred control method the guidelines of Working for Water (DWS) as stipulated in the Policy on the Use of Herbicides for the Control of Alien Vegetation must be followed:

-- \ Herbicides selected for control shall be registered for use on that species under the conditions specified. - ♣ Protection of the environment is of prime importance.
+- Herbicides selected for control shall be registered for use on that species under the conditions specified. - Protection of the environment is of prime importance.
 Riparian areas must be protected and only herbicides that are approved may be used.
 Washing of equipment or disposal of waste spray mixture is prohibited in or near water courses where contamination of water can occur. - Empty herbicide containers must be disposed of as hazardous waste and may not be used for any other purpose. - Equipment must be washed where there is no danger of contamination of a water source or natural vegetated area.
-It is proposed that washing be restricted to the wash bay. - ♣ Product and spray mixtures should be stored so that it is inaccessible to the public.
-Site management must ensure that the Safety Data Sheet of the product is available on site.
+It is proposed that washing be restricted to the wash bay. - Product and spray mixtures should be stored so that it is inaccessible to the public.
+Site management must ensure that the Safety Data Sheet of the product is available on site. - The application of herbicides should only be sprayed/used on site by a registered pest control officer.